ThinkR-open/isc-proposal/proposal_neo4j.md

 cypher queries.
 This package will be inspired by what `{dbplyr}` does with SQL.

-For example, we would like to implement a package that will allow to write this cypher-query:
+For example, we would like to implement a package that will allow users to write this cypher-query:

     MATCH (n:Person {name: 'Colin'})-[:KNOWS]->(p:Person)
     RETURN p.name;